Obtaining and interpreting routing tables on Linux

-This post will describe how you can obtain and interpret the routing table of your Linux device.
-A routing table is a list containing the routes which network packets take based on their destination IP addresses.
+This post describes how to obtain and interpret the routing table of your system on Linux.
+A routing table is a set of rules that specify how network packets are routed based on their destination IP addresses.

-To understand this post, you must understanding two things first: the CIDR notation, which is used for specifying IP subnetworks in the format <network-prefix>/<netmask-length>, and the of longest prefix match algorithm.
-If you don't understand them, take the time to read the linked articles before proceeding.
-As a side note, our examples will study IPv4 networks, but all concepts we go over apply to IPv6 networks as well.
+To understand this post, you should be familiar with two concepts: the CIDR notation, which is used to specify IP subnetworks in the format <network-prefix>/<netmask-length>, and the longest prefix match algorithm.
+If you're not familiar with them, please take the time to read the linked articles before proceeding.
+While our examples will focus on IPv4 networks, all the concepts we go over apply to IPv6 networks as well.

-On Linux, there are two commands which are typically used for obtaining routing table information: route and ip.
-This post will use the ip command because its output is much easier to interpret than the output of route.
-To show the routing table of your system with the ip command, open a terminal and run:
+On Linux, there are two commands that are typically used for obtaining routing table information: route and ip.
+This post will use the ip command because its output is easier to interpret than the output of route.
+To display the routing table of your system with the ip command, open a terminal and run:

 ip route show

 The output will depend on your network configuration.
-Here is an example which is very common for devices connected to a wireless router in home networks:
+Here is an example that is very common for devices connected to a wireless router in home networks:

 default via 192.168.1.1 dev wlan0